odhran-kainos/blog/post/12 - Scala Scripting and the 15 Minute Blog Engine.md

-This post presents a new way of using the Scala programming language: as a language for writing command-line scripts, in the same vein as Python or Bash.

 The Scala programming language has traditionally been a tool used for building "serious business" systems: compilers, big data, distributed systems or large web applications.
 With the advent of [Scala.js](http://www.scala-js.org/),